eclipse-pass/pass-documentation/developer-documentation/release/README.md

 ```
 Note, you might want to ensure `node_modules` are removed first to ensure a clean build.

-Push that image to ghcr.
+Push that image to GHCR.
 For example: `docker push ghcr.io/eclipse-pass/pass-ui:<your-version-tag-here>`

-### `pass-auth`
+### PASS-Auth

 Update the version in `package.json`, and commit that change via a PR to the `pass-auth` repo.

 Build a new docker image from within the `pass-auth`, for example by running:
 ```
 docker build --no-cache -t ghcr.io/eclipse-pass/pass-auth:<your-version-tag>
 ```
-Push that image to ghcr.
+Push that image to GHCR.
 For example: `docker push ghcr.io/eclipse-pass/pass-auth:<your-version-tag-here>`

-### `pass-acceptance-testing`
+### PASS-Acceptance Testing

 All that's required is to tag a new release in the GitHub UI.

-After pushing the images to GHCR, update the appropriate image lines in `docker-compose.yml` in `pass-docker` with the new sha's returned by the pushes to ghcr.
+After pushing the images to GHCR, update the appropriate image lines in `docker-compose.yml` in `pass-docker` with the new sha returned by the pushes to GHCR.
 Open a pull request against `pass-docker` with these updates.

 Once acceptance-tests successfully run in CI in your `pass-docker` PR, and preferrably once you've done some additional manual spot checking while running `pass-docker` locally, go ahead and tag a new release in the Github UI for each of `pass-ui`, `pass-ui-public`, `pass-auth` and `pass-acceptance-testing`.

 ## Image Customization